valera-rozuvan/howtos/docs/027-mdadm-raid-5-on-qemu.md

 ## checking the array (scrubbing)

-Open two terminals.
+Open three terminals.
 In one terminal run the command:

 ```shell
 sudo watch -n 1 cat /proc/mdstat